 Please contact the Admissions Office (below) to be considered for the scholarship described above.
 Please state that you served with City Year and reference our partnership.

 A verification letter must be submitted to be considered for the scholarship.
-Please send an email to Nan Shearer, City Year Alumni & Career Services Manager, at email@example.com with "Prescott College: City Year verification letter request” in the subject line and include the site where you served and dates of service in the email.
+Please send an email to Amanda Smidt, City Year's National Manager of Alumni & Career Services, at email@example.com with "Prescott College: City Year verification letter request” in the subject line and include the site where you served and dates of service in the email.
 This letter will be sent to Prescott College's Graduate Admissions Office and added to the applicant's file.

 To Contact the Admissions Office